 Who are University of Pennsylvania's Most influential alumni?

-University of Pennsylvania's most influential alumni faculty include professors and professionals in the fields of Social Work, Medical, and Criminal Justice.
+University of Pennsylvania's most influential alumni faculty include professors and professionals in the fields of Medical, Social Work, and Business.
 University of Pennsylvania’s most academically influential people include Noam Chomsky, Ezra Pound, and Warren Buffett.

 American linguist, philosopher and activistview profile